cardo-org/Rembus.jl/examples/Examples.md

 between all provided methods.
 - `component` is an object representing the component that made the request.

-The `component` value is useful when the method has to be available only to authenticated components, for example:
+The `component` value may be useful when the method has to be available only to authenticated components:

 ```julia
 function power(ctx, component, df::DataFrame)